webbersmak/Orvina/README.md

 ## Introduction

-This is a high performance text search application.
+This is a high performance text search application written in C#.
 Speed, ease of use, and robustness were all accounted for during the development of Orvina.
 This repository contains 2 projects:

 1. **Orvina.Console**
     1. Console Application